-

 EXPO 2025: A Peek Into the Future

-According to Julianna Molnar, our Content Manager the EXPO 2025 “It’s not just about technology—it’s about how we want to live together in the future.
+According to Julianna Molnar, our Content Manager the EXPO 2025 “It’s not just about innovation and technology—it’s about celebrating the connection between all of us and exploring the ways we can live together in the future.
 That’s the real story of EXPO 2025.”

 The EXPO 2025 Site